Mango Panna Cotta Tart

 Ingredients and substitutes

-- Whipping Cream - I have used 38% fat content for my whipping cream.
-You want to use a minimum of 32% if not more.
-Low-fat creams will set into a very soft Panna Cotta, which won't cut into beautiful slices.
+- Whipping Cream – I have used 38% fat content for my whipping cream.
+You want to use at least 32%, if not more.
+Low-fat creams will set into a very soft Panna Cotta, which won’t cut into beautiful slices.

 - Whole milk – You also need to use whole milk, not low-fat.
 However, you can substitute with almond milk if you prefer.

-- Sugar - It is best to use castor or fine-grain white sugar.
-Since you want the sugar to dissolve easily without affecting the color of the mixture.
+- Sugar – It is best to use castor or fine-grain white sugar.
+Since you want the sugar to dissolve easily without affecting the mixture’s color.

 - Gelatin – It’s best to use unflavored gelatin so that the strawberry flavor shines beautifully.